jonathan-robertson/robotic-inbox/README.md

 ### Automatic Item Distribution and Organization

 This container will automatically distribute resources placed within it if they are present in other nearby containers.
-Resources can be distributed to any container `within 5 meters` (horizontally/vertically), so long as the following conditions are met:
+Resources can be distributed to any container `within 5 meters by default` (horizontally and vertically), so long as the following conditions are met:

 1. If inbox is locked, target must be locked, and share same password.
 2. If inbox is unlocked, target must also be unlocked.